stanfordnlp/stanza/_pages/index.md

 After CoreNLP is set up, you can follow our [demo script](https://github.com/stanfordnlp/stanfordnlp/blob/master/demo/corenlp.py) to test it out.

-**Note**: If you run into issues during installation or when you run the example scripts, please check out [this troubleshooting page](installation_usage.md#troubleshooting).
+**Note**: If you run into issues during installation or when you run the example scripts, please check out [this FAQ page](faq.md).
 If you cannot find your issue there, please report it to us on GitHub.

 ## License